crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 Review the best tools available for thread dump analysis, and which is recommended.

+##VisualVM in Production

+VisualVM can be run remotely, from the machine you are working on.
+This technique can be useful but requires you to configure X-windows which is typically not avialable on production linux OS builds, because it is considered to make the security on the system marginally weaker.
+You can enable remote JMX access to your development and QA areas, and connect directly to the JVMs using VisualVM, and this can be useful for debugging and observing the application behavior prior to releasing.
+Generally you should avoided opening remote JMX connections in production.

 ## C++ thread dumps

 ## Python thread dumps